Hudson River Park: Notable piers

 Pier 63 was originally located near 23rd Street, adjacent to Chelsea Piers and Hudson River Park.
 The site was formerly the location of a Pavonia Ferry terminal that opened in 1869.
 The ferries traveled to Jersey City, located opposite Manhattan.
 By the beginning of the 20th century ferries were already aging and deteriorating under heavy use, and in 1942 the terminal itself was demolished.
 The pier then housed a Baltimore and Ohio Railroad transfer barge.
 In the late 1980s, boat enthusiast John Krevey converted an old railroad barge on the Hudson River to Pier 63.
 A restaurant was opened on the pier.
 The lightship Frying Pan and the fire vessel John J. Harvey were also originally moored to Pier 63, with both listed on the National Register of Historic Places.
 In 2007, the barge was moved to Pier 66 on 26th Street.

 Pier 66 is located at 26th Street and is used for sailing and paddle sports.

+Pier 76 has four temporary pickleball courts, which opened in November 2023.

 Pier 79 is the West Midtown Ferry Terminal used by NY Waterway, while Pier 83 is used by Circle Line Sightseeing Cruises.
 The two companies played a prominent role in the rescue of passengers from US Airways Flight 1549, which made an emergency water landing on the Hudson in January 2009.
 Pier 79 connects to an Art Deco style ventilation shaft for the Lincoln Tunnel.

 Pier 84 is on 12th Avenue and 44th Street.
 From 1981 until 1988, it served as a concert venue from the former Schaefer Music Festival.
 Headline acts such as The Clash, Frank Zappa, King Crimson, and Hot Tuna performed on the pier.
 Opened under Hudson River Park in 2006, it is the largest public pier in the park.
 The pier also houses a water-themed playground, part of Hudson River Park.
 In addition, Pier 84 is a stop for New York Water Taxi and has a bicycle rental shop and other businesses serving primarily tourists.

 Pier 86 at West 46th Street is home to the Intrepid Sea, Air & Space Museum, the centerpiece of which is the USS Intrepid, an aircraft carrier that served from World War II to the Vietnam War.
 This pier once served as the passenger ship terminal for the United States Lines.

 Piers 88–92 are part of the New York Passenger Ship Terminal, used by numerous modern cruise ships and ocean liners.
 In 1942, the USS Lafayette (formerly SS Normandie) caught fire at Pier 88, remaining capsized there for a year.
-Pier 94 was formerly also part of the Passenger Ship Terminal, and now houses the "Unconvention Center", the second-largest exhibition hall in New York City.
+Pier 94 was formerly also part of the Passenger Ship Terminal before becoming an exhibition hall called the UnConvention Center around 1988.
+In 2023, Vornado Realty Trust, Blackstone Inc., and Hudson Pacific Properties announced plans to build the 266000 ft2 Sunset Pier 94 Studios soundstage complex on the site, with six soundstages; the complex is planned to be completed by 2025 at a cost of $350 million.